CityofToronto/bdit_data-sources/here/here_aggregation.md

 ## Using the raw speed table `here.ta`

-If the congestion tables are not suitable for your study, you can aggregate here data from the raw speed table.
+If the congestion tables are not suitable for your study, you can aggregate HERE data directly from the raw speed table.

-**Step 1**: Calculate corridor's total length and the number of links that make up the corridor.
-Knowing the total length and the total number of links can allow us to filter corridors that does not have enough data for aggregation.
+**Step 1**: Calculate the corridor's total length and the number of links that make up the corridor.
+Knowing the total length and the total number of links can allow us to filter corridors that do not have enough data for aggregation.

 ```sql
 -- Calculate segment length and number of links